 Step 2 - Drain your fuel

 Begin by draining the remaining fuel from the tank or run your mower to get rid of excess fuel.
 Add fuel stabilizer to fresh fuel and fill the tank.
 One of the number one reasons people have difficulty with their mower starting in the spring is because of stale gas that was left behind in the machine.
 After 30 days, old gas can become a thick molasses-like consistency that can gum up your machine regardless of how old or new it is.
-To prevent problems with your machine caused by stale gas, you can add a quality fuel stabilizer which can keep your gas fresh for up to 2 years.
-The fuel stabilizer with help to prevent old fuel from gumming-up the mower components when it is not in use and is an important element when it comes to storage.
+To prevent problems with your machine caused by stale gas, you can add a quality fuel stabilizer that can keep your gas fresh for up to 2 years.
+The fuel stabilizer will help to prevent old fuel from gumming up the mower components when it is not in use and is an important element when it comes to storage.

 Step 3 - Replace the Spark Plug